stefanbylund/zxnext_bmp_tools/README.md

 ## How to Build

-The Next BMP tools are written in portable C code and should compile and run on any modern operating system with a C compiler supporting C99.
+The Next BMP tools are written in portable C code and should compile and run on any modern operating system with a C compiler supporting C99 (or actually a quite small subset thereof).
 The tools have been successfully compiled with GCC and Microsoft Visual Studio and has been verified on Windows and Linux.
 They should also work on macOS but that has not yet been tested.

-Use the following command-lines to build using GCC:
+Use the following command-lines to build using GCC (add -std=c99 if you're using an older version of GCC):
 ```
-> gcc -O2 -Wall -o nextbmp nextbmp.c
+> gcc -O2 -Wall -lm -o nextbmp nextbmp.c
-> gcc -O2 -Wall -o nextraw nextraw.c
+> gcc -O2 -Wall -lm -o nextraw nextraw.c
 ```

 Use the following command-lines to build using Microsoft Visual Studio:
 ```
-> cl /O2 /W3 nextbmp.c
+> cl /O2 /W2 nextbmp.c
-> cl /O2 /W3 nextraw.c
+> cl /O2 /W2 nextraw.c
 ```

 Note that you don't need to use Microsoft Visual Studio when compiling on